ClementNerma/NightOS/docs/specs/shell-scripting.md

 cmdname -s 1 --long 2
 ```

-This is why positional arguments must all be written before dash arguments.

 ## Comments

 Comments can be written on a single line with the `#` symbol: